Why are Audiobooks so expensive? Or are they…

 Audiobooks are expensive.
 Everybody says so.
 But why are audiobooks so expensive?
-What goes into making an audiobook that makes it so pricey?
+What goes into making an audiobook that makes it pricier than a paperback?
 Let’s take a look at the costs involved in producing this specific book format and see why they tend to cost you more than print or ebooks.

 At the end of this blog post, we will also take a quick peek at why exactly some audiobooks are free and how that can work!